 a market twice a week

-Plus there are no less than five galleries, gift shops, sweet shops, clothes and outdoor shops and hair and beauty salons.
+Plus there are no less than six galleries and gift shops, sweet shops.
 You’ll find great food and drink too – from great cafes to traditional fish & chips, from pub grub to fine dining, from great coffee to unbeatable beers!

 Masham’s Annual Highlights